5 Queries

 Open the database.

 Select Simple Query Wizard and click OK.
-In the following screen, you can select the fields you want in your query.

-Add the fields: FirstName, LastName, Address, ZipCode, City.
+Add the following fields: FirstName, LastName, Address, ZipCode, City.
+Select the field, and click

-Select the field, and click ]{.uicontrol}.
 You can also double click on a field to add or remove it.

 Add field BoxCode.